 Swimming Area with Lifeguard

 : Seasonal lake swimming is offered contingent on lifeguard availability in Pinnacle Lake.
 The swimming area includes a high dive board, low dive board and sandy beach.
-Cost to enter the beach area is $2/person, ages 12 and up. $1.50/person ages 4-11.

 : Wading is also allowed at your own risk in Carrick Creek near the observation deck.
 Swimming is not permitted from boats.